Sanrizuka Struggle: Aviation demand and plans for a new airport

 In the 1960s, Japanese aviation demands were dramatically increasing with the nation's rapid economic growth.
 It was predicted that Tokyo International Airport (Haneda Airport) would reach capacity by 1970.
 For many logistical reasons, expanding Haneda was not an option.
 Instead, the Ikeda cabinet began planning a second international airport, making a formal cabinet decision on 16 November 1962.

 In June 1963, the Ministry of Transport drew up plans for the "New Tokyo International Airport" which envisioned an airport spanning about 2300 ha.
 Areas considered for the site included Tomisato, Yachimata, and several other villages in Chiba Prefecture and Ibaraki Prefecture.
 In December 1963, the Aviation Council report to Minister of Transport Kentarō Ayabe recommended the Tomisato area, making no reference to the issue of land acquisition.

 On 18 November 1965, Eisaku Satō's cabinet made an informal tentative decision to construct the airport in Tomisato, which Chief Cabinet Secretary Tomisaburō Hashimoto unexpectedly announced at a press conference.
 The planned airport's area equaled half of Tomisato, and its construction would mean the disappearance of many farming villages.
 Additionally, because aircraft usage at the time was not yet common among the general public, people considered airports to be disruptions that burdened their surrounding environments with noise pollution and other issues.
 Opposition movements had already risen in each of the potential construction sites, such as the Tomisato-Yachimata Anti-Airport Union formed in 1963.
-Local farmers expressed outrage at the one-sided nature of the decision and allied with opposition parties (Japanese Communist Party and Social Democratic Party of Japan).
+Local farmers expressed outrage at the one-sided nature of the decision and allied with opposition parties (Japanese Communist Party and Japan Socialist Party).
 There was also resistance by local public bodies who had not been informed of the developments, leading to temporary suspension of the cabinet decision.